 PhD projects can be supervised across GSI themes and with colleagues from other departments across ARU.
 Before applying formally, feel free to contact a member of our academic staff with an informal enquiry (including a CV and a few paragraphs outlining your particular interest).

-Anglia Ruskin's Professional Doctorate programme allows you to update and upgrade your skills and develop your professional practice at doctoral level.
+ARU's Professional Doctorate programme allows you to update and upgrade your skills and develop your professional practice at doctoral level.
 In doing so, you can make a significant contribution to the advancement of your profession.
-Read more about our Professional Doctorate in Science and Technology.